 Seasonal variation were studied to determine when the baseline KPT should be conducted to yield conservative results.
 These graph show the percentage of user who have declared some change in their fuel consumption based on the main season of the year.
 Most users did not declare any change, but a small proportion declared that they use less fuel during the dry seasons (probably because the fuel are drier and have a better calorific value).

 The baseline KPT was done during the dry season to insure a conservative estimate since the daily consumption were extrapolated to the rest of the year.

 Calculation of the fraction of Non Renewable Biomass.

-The TPDDTEC methodology allow the usage of default fNRB factor developed by the CDM EB for developing country.
-The Republic of Congo, because of its revenue from oil does not fall under this category.
-However we used the same methodology and data source as in the document validated by the CDM EB.

-Our source of data is the latest country FAO report for the republic of Congo.
-The report was published in 2010.
-The document validated by CDM EB use the following assumption:

-- the aera of protected forest is considered as renewable biomass

-- the area of forest that are not protected is considered as non renwable biomass.

-- fNRB=1-protected forest area/not protected forest area

-The FOA report (table 3a page 24) provide the following data: